 The streaming decoder gets as input the hidden state subsequence $\tilde{\Z}_{(k-1)\tau}^{k\tau}$ and predicts auto-regressively the probability of the next token $\tilde{y}_{i} \in \mathcal{V}$ given the previous predicted tokens $\tilde{\y}_{<i}=(\tilde{y}_1,\ldots,\tilde{y}_{i-1})$:

-Note that when the streaming decoder calculate the probability distribution of the next token, it attends to $\Z_{(k-1)\tau}^{k\tau}$ as well as to the cached values of the previous given features $\Z_1^{(k-1)\tau}$.

-Our goal is to design and implement a streaming encoder and decoder.
-They will be fine-tuned using existing pretrained model weights, with the objective that the overall performance of the streaming ASR will be comparable to that of the offline ASR.
-Formally, denote by $\X_{k\tau}$ the input up to time frame $k\tau$, that is, $\X_{k\tau}={\X}_{1}^{k\tau}$, and denote by $\y_{k\tau}$ the corresponding ground truth token sequence.
-Similarly, denote $\hy_{k\tau}$ and $\ty_{k\tau}$ the predicted token sequence of the offline and the streaming decoder, respectively.
-We aim that the word error rate (WER) of the streaming decoder $\mathrm{WER}(\ty_{k\tau}, \y_{k\tau})$ is low and comparable to $\mathrm{WER}(\hy_{k\tau}, \y_{k\tau})$.
+Our goal is to adapt the existing Whisper encoder and decoder to streaming tasks.
+Both the encoder and the decoder will be fine-tuned with the objective that the overall performance of the streaming ASR will be comparable to that of the offline ASR.
+Formally, let $\X_{k\tau}$ be the input up to frame $k\tau$ and denote by $\y_{k\tau}$ the corresponding ground truth token sequence.
+Similarly, denote $\hat \y_{k\tau}, \tilde \y_{k\tau}$ the predicted token sequence of the offline and the streaming decoder respectively.
+We aim that the word error rate (WER) of the streaming decoder $\mathrm{WER}(\tilde \y_{k\tau},\y_{k\tau})$ is low and comparable to $\mathrm{WER}(\hat \y_{k\tau}, \y_{k\tau})$.